okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleappsections/index.md

 5. Click **Logout** at the top of the page to sign out of the app.

 -----

 samples-js-react-native (iOS)

 ## Initial set up

-Before we begin, you need to create an Okta Native App to represent the React Native sample app and then install the sample app.
-In this example, we are setting up an iOS React Native application.
+Before we begin, you need to create an Okta Native App to represent the React Native for iOS sample app and then install the sample app.

 > **Note:** These steps assume that you are using XCode and the provided XCode project in the sample app.